A large family from Fellheim in the Allgäu

 USHMM, Public domain, via Wikimedia Commons

-But the global economic crisis of 1929 hit the antiquarian book trade hard.
+But the global economic crisis of 1929 hits the antiquarian book trade hard.
 Markets collapse, sales fall and an uncomfortable silence prevails in the shops.
 Then the National Socialists come to power.
-On 1 April 1933, their boycott of Jewish businesses also hit the antiquarian bookshop, which opened an exhibition of medieval manuscripts on the same day.
+On 1 April 1933, their boycott of Jewish businesses also hits the antiquarian bookshop, which had opened an exhibition of medieval manuscripts on the same day.
 SA guards stand in front of the main entrance and try to prevent interested parties from entering the exhibition rooms.

-At the end of August 1935, the Reich Chamber of Culture banned Jewish art dealers from practising their profession and forced them to wind up their businesses within four weeks.
-Erwin Rosenthal protested against this in a letter dated 2 September 1935:
+At the end of August 1935, the Reich Chamber of Culture bans Jewish art dealers from practising their profession and forces them to wind up their businesses within four weeks.
+Erwin Rosenthal protests against this in a letter dated 2 September 1935:

 „I am pained that you deny me personal professional reliability.
 I belong to a family in which my involvement with antiquarian bookselling has been hereditary for almost 100 years... a liquidation within four weeks would mean that I would simply have to sell off my stock of around 500,000 volumes, including around 4,000 15th century prints and hundreds of medieval manuscripts.“